appblocks-hub/Challenges/README.md

 Make sure to watch the video from ["What the T#CH"](https://hacktoberfest.appblocks.com/#techSection) section.

-If you see any bugs or you got feedback? make sure to add those as a Github issue in corresponding repository.
+If you see any bugs or you got feedback? make sure to add those as a Github issue in corresponding repository

+or

+You have new ideas?
+Post it as a New Issue under this Repo.

 To get updates about the challenges / our product updates.
 [Join our Discord.](https://discord.com/invite/b7YSVvHp2x)